Ogweno-lab/CAD-design-challenge-2022/README.md

 <hr>

-This repo contains material for design of a vehicle engine competition for SES projects 2022
+This repo contains material for design of a vehicle engine competition for SES projects 2022.
+Our model is loosely based on the Engine specs of the 2021 MustangGT V8 engine.

 ## Instructions
 <hr>

-### Team Registration
+### Team Members
-Each team should have at most 4 members.
+Allan Okeyo
+Ogweno Emmanuel
+Mandela

 ### Goals
 The teams have to design, draw CAD drawings, perform analysis(stress and vibrations), assemble and animate